vincentdoerig/latex-css/README.md

 ## Languages

-Theorems, Definitions, Lemmas and Proofs labels can be change to other [supported languages](lang) adding the following code in the head of your project.
+The labels of theorems, definitions, lemmas and proofs can be changed to other [supported languages](lang) by including the following snippet in addition to the main CSS file.

 ```html
 <link rel="stylesheet" href="https://latex.now.sh/lang/es.css" />